ljtamang/rajSVD/README.md

 reduced_svd.pdf is [slide with SVD algorithm](https://github.com/ljtamang/rajSVD/blob/master/reduced_SVD_slide.pdf).

 **Acknowledgements**
-Ths project is named **rajSVD** to reconize by eldest brother Raj Kumar Lama who supported me in all possible way for my study and SVD algorithm being heart of this implementaion.
-I would also acknowledge [Dr. Madhusudhanan Balasubramanian](https://www.computationalocularscience.com/members/), The University of memphis, who made me this algorithm crystal clear.
+Ths project is named **rajSVD** to reconize by eldest brother Raj Kumar Lama who supported me in all possible way for my study and SVD algorithm being heart of this implementation.
+I would also like to acknowledge [Dr. Madhusudhanan Balasubramanian](https://www.computationalocularscience.com/members/), The University of memphis, who made me this algorithm crystal clear.